 Millions of people in rural communities face hunger

-People who live in rural areas often face hunger at higher rates than people who live in urban areas.
-Living in a rural community comes with unique challenges.
-This includes a lack of transportation when the nearest grocery store, food pantry, or food bank is potentially hours away, job opportunities that are more concentrated in low-wage industries, and higher rates of unemployment and underemployment.
+In addition, living in a rural community comes with unique challenges.
+This includes a lack of transportation when the nearest grocery store, food pantry, or food bank is potentially hours away, job opportunities that are more concentrated in low-wage industries, and higher unemployment rates and underemployment.

 - 2.1 million households in rural communities face hunger

 - Rural communities make up 63% of counties in the United States and 91% of counties with the highest rates of overall food insecurity

-- 86% of the counties with the highest percentage of children at risk for food insecurity are rural
+- Child hunger is more common in rural communities.
+86% of the counties with the highest percentage of children at risk for food insecurity are rural

 - Poverty is worse in rural communities than in urban communities.
 In 2019, 13.3% of all people in rural areas lived below the poverty line compared to 10.0% of people in urban areas.